Table of Contents

 1. Provide An Online Fundraising Page

-Maybe one of the most essential items on the GivingTuesday task list is creating an online fundraising page to tick off because an online fundraising page is essential for successful fundraising.
-This is especially the case with GivingTuesday, which is mainly driven by social media and online donations.
+Maybe one of the essential items on the GivingTuesday task list is creating an online fundraising page to tick off because an online fundraising page is necessary for successful fundraising.
+This is especially true with GivingTuesday, mainly driven by social media and online donations.

-Create a special GivingTuesday 2022 fundraising/donation page.
-Make sure the page is responsive, loads quickly, is well-designed, and clear above all.
+Create a particular GivingTuesday 2023 fundraising/donation page.
+Ensure the page is responsive, loads quickly, well-designed, and clear above all.
 If a donation page is messy, difficult to navigate, overwhelming or confusing, it lacks purpose: to increase donations.
 A donor must be able to find your donation link within a few seconds of loading your donation page.
-It is wise to place the link in the top navigation in the header of the website.
+It is wise to place the link in the top navigation in the website’s header.
 Highlight this button/link by possibly using a bright and striking colour.

 Not every visitor who visits your website intends to donate.
 However, most visitors must be convinced.
 A short but convincing ‘why’ helps.
 Your donation page should not feel like just a payment processing form.
 If you choose to work on even one of these ideas for GivingTuesday, make sure you’re doing it right!